 Unlike the Chicken Parmesan you may normally make at home, this version uses Greek yogurt instead of the traditional egg wash and flour.
 The chicken is then pressed with a mixture of panko breadcrumbs and baked parmesan cheese to add that extra cheese flavor.
 The chicken is served alongside a garlic and lemon pasta loaded with fresh cooked tomatoes and broccolini.

 Comparing to the photo on the box, I'd say this dish came out picture-perfect.
 I followed the steps exactly and was pleased with the tenderness of the chicken.
 It was juicy and plump and paired well with the saucy noodles.

 Would I make this again?
 Oh, Yea.

 If you are looking to get Mealtime Kits to your city, make sure to fill out this form.
-Hopefully, you’ll be seeing them at a city near you.
+Hopefully, you'll be seeing them in a city near you.

 This article was originally published on August 9, 2018